clanfear/SOC321/docs/syllabus.md

 Labs are in [`lab_room`](https://www.washington.edu/maps/#!/sav) on `lab_day` from `lab_start` to `lab_end`.
 Labs will consist of working through lab notebooks as well as question and answer sessions for homeworks and projects.
 Using your own computer is recommended but computers are provided in the lab.
+Lab attendance is mandatory as lab notebooks must be completed during lab.

 ### Extra Help